toerless/pim-assert-packing/draft-ietf-pim-assert-packing.md

 To avoid additional delay in this case, the router should employ appropriate assert packing and scheduling mechanisms, as explained here.

-Asserts/PackedAsserts in this case are scheduled for serialization with highest priority, such that they bypass any potentially earlier scheduled other packets.
+Asserts/PackedAsserts created from reception-triggered assert records should be scheduled for serialization with a higher priority than those created from other reasons.
+They should also bypass other PIM messages that can create significant bursts, such as PIM join/prune messages.

-When there is no such Assert/PackedAssert message scheduled for or being serialized, the router immediately serializes an Assert or PackedAssert message without further assert packing.
+When there is no reception-triggered Assert/PackedAssert messages currently being serialized on the interface or scheduled to be sent, the router should immediately generate and schedule an Assert or PackedAssert message without further assert packing.

-If there are one or more reception triggered Assert/PackedAssert messages already serializing and/or scheduled to be serialized on the outgoing interface, then the router can use the time until the last of those messages will have finished serializing for PIM processing of further conditions that may result in additional reception triggered assert records as well as packing of these assert records without introducing additional delay.
+If there are one or more reception-triggered Assert/PackedAssert messages already serializing and/or scheduled to be serialized on the outgoing interface, then the router can use the time until the last of those messages will have finished serializing for PIM processing of further conditions that may result in additional reception-triggered assert records as well as packing of these assert records without introducing additional delay.

-#### Handling of timer expiry triggered assert records.
+#### Handling of timer expiry-triggered assert records.

 Asserts triggered by expiry of the AT on an assert winner are not time-critical because they can be scheduled in advance and because the Assert_Override_Interval parameter of {{RFC7761}} already creates a 3 second window in which such assert records can be sent, received, and processed before an assert loser's state would expire and duplicate IP multicast packets could occur.

-An example mechanism to allow packing of AT expiry triggered assert records on assert winners is to round the AT to an appropriate granularity such as 100msec.
+An example mechanism to allow packing of AT expiry-triggered assert records on assert winners is to round the AT to an appropriate granularity such as 100msec.
 This will cause AT for multiple (S,G) and/or (\*,G) states to expire at the same time, thus allowing them to be easily packed without changes to the assert state machinery.

 AssertCancel messages have assert records with an infinite metric and can use assert packing as any other Assert.
-They are sent on Override Timer (OT) expiry and can be packed for example with the same considerations as AT expiry triggered assert records.
+They are sent on Override Timer (OT) expiry and can be packed for example with the same considerations as AT expiry-triggered assert records.

 #### Beneficial delay in sending PackedAssert messages {#beneficial}

-Delay in sending PackedAsserts beyond what was discussed in prior subsectons can still be beneficial when it causes the overall amount of (possible) duplicate IP multicast packets to decrease in a condition with large number of (S,G) and/or (\*,G), compared to the situation in which an implementation only sends Assert messages.
+Delay in sending PackedAsserts beyond what was discussed in prior subsections can still be beneficial when it causes the overall amount of (possible) duplicate IP multicast packets to decrease in a condition with large number of (S,G) and/or (\*,G), compared to the situation in which an implementation only sends Assert messages.

-This delay can simply be used in implementations because it can not support the (more advanced) mechanisms described above, and this longer delay can be achieve by some simpler mechanism (such as only periodic generation of PackedAsserts) and still achieves an overall reduction in duplicate IP multicast packets compared to sending only Asserts.
+This delay can simply be used in implementations because it can not support the (more advanced) mechanisms described above, and this longer delay can be achieved by some simpler mechanism (such as only periodic generation of PackedAsserts) and still achieves an overall reduction in duplicate IP multicast packets compared to sending only Asserts.